-My brother and I took a fantastic one-week road-trip through Iceland last April, says Yariella from The Beauty Backpacker.
+My brother and I took a fantastic one-week road trip through Iceland last April, says Yariella from The Beauty Backpacker.
 We hired a regular car and picked it up directly at Keflavik airport.
-We quickly discovered that GPS add-on isn’t necessary – Google Maps and wifi will have you covered.
+We quickly discovered that a GPS add-on isn’t necessary – Google Maps and wifi will have you covered.

-Driving the Ring Road by campervan end of October
+Driving the Ring Road by camper van at the end of October

-This past year I visited Iceland in late October to drive around the entire country in a campervan, says Natasha from The World Pursuit.
+This past year I visited Iceland in late October to drive around the entire Ring Road of Iceland in a campervan, says Natasha from The World Pursuit.
 We started our road trip in Reykjavik and then traveled up to Snaefellsnes Peninsula, to Northern Iceland, the East Fjords, and down via the South Coast and the Golden Circle.
 Although some local roads were closed, the entire Ring Road was open.

-We were very pleased with our Iceland travel experience and never once had to change our plans because of the roads or weather.
+We were very pleased with our Iceland travel experience and never once had to change our plans because of the roads or the weather.
 Prepare for the unexpected and have flexibility in travel plans should the weather turn.
-For any drivers wishing to visit Iceland on a self-drive trip in winter I would recommend sticking to the main roads and follow the rules.
+For any drivers wishing to visit Iceland on a self-drive trip in winter, I would recommend sticking to the main roads and following the rules.
 When a road is closed – it is closed!
 Don’t ruin your rental car thinking you can drive anywhere!

 900 EUR wind damage in February

 Although driving in winter conditions is always tricky, our honeymoon road trip to Iceland pleasantly surprised us, says Shruti from Siddhart and Shruti.
-The ring road was fairly easy to drive with snow tyres and a four wheel drive in February.
+The ring road was fairly easy to drive with snow tires and a four-wheel drive in February.
 The road was paved and kept clean.
 Other than a few rough patches in the mountains, we had it good.

 Driving in Iceland in winter isn’t as bad as you think